rebelsky/sams-assorted-musings-reflections/giving-in-to-bootstrap.md

 of Bootstrap, at least from my perspective.
 Bootstrap does a pretty nice job of adapting to different screen sizes.
 For example, if the page shrinks enough, Bootstrap changes the navigation bar to a "hamburger" [9].
-I do have some concerns, such as Bootstrap's reliance on Javascript [10].
+I do have some concerns, such as Bootstrap's reliance on JavaScript [10].
 But I think I'll see just how troublesome that really is.
 In the end, I think Charlie is smart and thoughtful, so if he uses Bootstrap, there are probably good reasons for it.